 (CLO) A deepfake video impersonating President Prabowo Subianto has scammed Indonesian people in 20 provinces, causing many people to lose money.

-In a video posted on Instagram last November, Indonesian President Prabowo Subianto appeared in a traditional black hat and robe, asking his people what he could do for them after his election.
+In a video posted on Instagram last November, Indonesian President Prabowo Subianto appeared in a traditional black hat and shirt, asking people what he could do for them after his election.
 "Who hasn't received support from me?
 What do you need now?"

-But while the Indonesian leader’s mouth and eyes move naturally, the words are actually part of a deepfake scam that police uncovered last month, which fooled people across 20 Indonesian provinces.
+But while the Indonesian leader’s mouth and eyes move naturally, the words are actually part of a deepfake scam uncovered by police last month that fooled people across 20 Indonesian provinces.

 Mr. Prabowo Subianto.
 Photo: CC BY-SA 3.0

-Those who believed the message in the video were asked to contact a WhatsApp number and transfer between 250,000 and one million rupiah ($15-60) as an “administrative fee” to receive assistance, but the money was never returned.
+Those who believed the message in the video were asked to contact a WhatsApp number and transfer between 250,000 and 1 million rupiah ($15-$60) as an “administrative fee” to receive the aid, but the money was never returned.

 Ms. Aryani, 56, a victim of this trick, shared: "People should be more careful.
 Don't be easily lured by promises of rewards."